oliverturner/ad-tracker/README.md

 ### inspectSlots

-A function called `inspectSlots` is also made available on the window.
+A function called `inspectSlots` is also added.
 Invoking it parses the `data-o-ads-*` attributes on each slot:

 ```json
 {